benweet/stackedit/src/data/faq.md

 If you sign in with Google, your main workspace will be stored in Google Drive (in your [app data folder](https://developers.google.com/drive/v3/web/appdata)).
 If you open a Google Drive workspace, the files in the workspace will be stored inside a Google Drive folder which you can share with other users.
+If you open a CouchDB workspace, the files in the workspace will be stored in the CouchDB database which can be hosted on premises for privacy concerns.

 **Can StackEdit access my data without telling me?**